Ancient-Wisdom.Co.Uk

 From Babylonian mythology we have the story of Etana, who flies on a giant eagle:

-'One of the earliest preserved records of flight is in a Babylonian set of laws Halkatha, which contains the passage: "To operate a fling machine is a great privilege.
+'One of the earliest preserved records of flight is in a Babylonian set of laws Halkatha, which contains the passage: "To operate a flying machine is a great privilege.
 Knowledge of flying is most ancient, a gift from the gods of old for saving lives".
-The Babylonian "Epic of Etana." describing a prehistoric flight is preserved for us in a fragmentary text and cuneiform dating back to a period between 3,000 and 2,400 B.C.
+The Babylonian "Epic of Etana" describing his prehistoric flight is preserved for us in a fragmentary text and cuneiform dating back to a period between 3,000 and 2,400 B.C.
 (2).

 From Greek mythology we have the story of Daedalus and Icarus: